OPS-E2E-PPE/VBA-Docs/api/Word.Editor.Range.md

 keywords: vbawd10.chm225575014
 f1_keywords:
 - vbawd10.chm225575014
-ms.prod: word
 api_name:
 - Word.Editor.Range
 ms.assetid: a09abe23-cc64-2fda-682d-7d2825a9e5fb
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Editor.Range property (Word)

 Returns a **Range** object that represents the portion of a document that is contained in the specified object.

 ## Syntax

- _expression_. `Range`
+_expression_.**Range**

 _expression_ Required.
 A variable that represents an '[Editor](Word.Editor.md)' object.

 ## Remarks

 For information about returning a range from a document or returning a shape range from a collection of shapes, see the **Range** method.

 ## Example